AmpersandTarski/documentation/installation-ampersand/deploying-your-prototype-using-docker.md

 ## What do you need to understand?

-We use Docker to make your program run on virtually any computer.
+To make your program run on virtually any computer we use Docker.
 Docker is a popular, automated platform on which your application runs.
 It works with recipes and configurations you provide.
 Docker loads the [_**images**_](https://docs.docker.com/get-started/#docker-concepts) it requires from [Docker Hub](https://hub.docker.com) and cashes them in a local Docker repository to prevent reloading every time you compile a new version.

 Programs run in [_**containers**_](https://docs.docker.com/get-started/#docker-concepts).
 A container is a virtual computer that runs an image.
 Your application may consist of one or more containers.